 Sec.
-2-176.
-Competitive sealed bidding.
+2-176. - Competitive Sealed Bidding.

-- (a) Conditions for use.
-Unless procured pursuant to another process authorized by law or this Code, all contracts of the county for the purchase of goods and/or services valued in excess of \$150,000.00 shall be awarded by competitive bidding. - (b) Invitation to bid.
-An invitation to bid shall be issued and shall include specifications and conditions applicable to the procurement and shall indicate the deadline for bid submittal and the time of bid opening. - (c) Bidders list.
-The director shall develop and implement procedures to promote competition among vendors by posting public notice of the bid and notifying vendors of the opportunity. - (d) Bid opening.
-Bids shall be opened publicly in the presence of one or more witnesses at the time and place designated in the invitation to bid.
-The name of each bidder and other relevant information deemed appropriate to properly identify each bid shall be recorded. - (e) Bid receipt and bid evaluation.
+- (a) Conditions for Use.
+Unless procured pursuant to another process authorized by law or this Code, all contracts of the County for the purchase of goods and/or services valued in excess of \$100,000.00 shall be awarded by competitive bidding. - (b) Invitation to Bid.
+An invitation to bid shall be issued and shall include specifications and conditions applicable to the procurement and shall indicate the deadline for bid submittal and the time of bid opening. - (c) Bidders List.
+The Director shall develop and implement procedures to promote competition among Vendors by posting Public Notice of the bid and notifying Vendors of the opportunity. - (d) Bid Opening.
+Bids shall be opened publicly in the presence of one (1) or more witnesses at the time and place designated in the invitation to bid.
+The name of each bidder and other relevant information deemed appropriate to properly identify each bid shall be recorded. - (e) Bid Receipt and Bid Evaluation.
 Bids shall be received and evaluated in accordance with the requirements established in the bid documents. - (f) Award.
-The county will enter into a contract with the responsible and responsive bidder who submits the lowest bid in accordance with section 2-188 of this Code. - (g) Tie bids.
-If two or more bids received are for the same total amount or unit price, or in the case of proposals, the qualifications, quality and service are equal, the contract shall be awarded by drawing lots in public.
+The County will enter into a contract with the Responsible and Responsive bidder who submits the lowest bid in accordance with Sec.
+2-188 of this code. - (g) Tie Bids.
+If two (2) or more bids received are for the same total amount or unit price, or in the case of proposals, the qualifications, quality and service are equal, the contract shall be awarded by drawing lots in public.